 Jim uses he/him/his pronouns

-Nancy Kenny, is in her second year as a Battle Creek Pride Board Member and has been an avid BC Pride supporter and volunteer for many years.
+Nancy Kenny, is in her third year as a Battle Creek Pride Board Member and has been an avid BC Pride supporter and volunteer for many years.

 “It has been amazing for me to witness, and to be a part of the LGBTQ+ Community here.
 When I moved to Battle Creek in early 2006, there was no PRIDE DAY or Pride Month.
 We have, come a long way!”
 Nancy’s favorite event is our Pride Parade and Festival.